History of Sofia: Antiquity

 The city continued to expand and became a significant political and economical centre, more so as it became one of the first Roman cities where Christianity was recognised as an official religion.
 The Edict of Toleration was issued in 311 in Serdica by the Roman emperor Galerius, officially ending the Diocletianic persecution of Christianity.
 The Edict implicitly granted Christianity the status of "religio licita", a worship recognized and accepted by the Roman Empire.
 It was the first edict legalising Christianity, preceding the Edict of Milan by two years.
 Moreover, in the Edict of Milan, only one sentence was dropped: “Ne quid contra disciplinam agent.”
 So the Edict of Milan preached unconditional religious tolerance where the Edict of Serdica stated a conditional tolerance (meaning of disciplinam here is: unless they, the christians, disturb the good or social order of the State).

 Serdica was the capital of the Diocese of Dacia (337-602).

 An amphitheatre was built over the remains of the theatre under Diocletian (284–305) and later under Constantine the Great (306–337).

 For Constantine the Great it was 'Sardica mea Roma est' (Serdica is my Rome).
 He considered making Serdica the capital of the Byzantine Empire instead of Constantinople.

 The Tetrarchs' and Constantine's efforts to secure a large supply network for the Danube army by building a large number of horrea in the late 3rd and early 4th centuries appears to have included Serdica as a principal gathering base due to the 8 horrea discovered by excavation.

 In 343, the Council of Sardica was held in a church located where the current 6th century Church of Saint Sofia was later built.

-The city was destroyed by the Huns in 447, but was rebuilt by Byzantine Emperor Justinian in the 6th century and was renamed Triaditsa.
-Serdica again flourished during the reign of Justinian I, when its defensive walls were reinforced by doubling their thickness and adding more towers, and whose remnants can still be seen today.

-Although also often destroyed by the Slavs, the town remained under Byzantine dominion until 809.